The best way to respond to misinformation about climate change is to share the best information.

 For example, the National Climate Assessment (NCA) report was developed and written by NOAA, NASA, the Department of Defense and experts at 10 other agencies.
 It was based on the most up-to-date scientific literature and matches the conclusions of thousands of other scientists around the world.

 The report includes the latest attribution studies for Hurricane Harvey, which made landfall and devastated parts of the U.S. in 2017.
-Studies cited in the report show how human action made the storm about three times more likely to happen and increased Harvey's rainfall by at least 15 percent, with a best estimate of 38 percent, based on data culled just since Trump took office.
+Studies cited in the report show how human action made the storm about three times more likely to happen and increased Harvey's rainfall by at least 15 percent, with a best estimate of 38 percent, based on data culled since 2016.

 3. Climate change studies are transparent